What you need to know if you have lost your hearing or developed tinnitus after serving in the military

 The companies that manufactured defective Combat Arms earplugs

-If you came to struggle with tinnitus as a result of military service, gathering pertinent and solid evidence of your tinnitus may be challenging, as the health issue is not a visible one.
+If you came to struggle with hearing loss incurred or aggravated during military service , gathering pertinent and solid evidence for your disability may be challenging, as the health issue is not a visible one.
 However, if you work with a lawyer who specializes in acoustic trauma claims, they will be able to gather sufficient proof for your case, which will guarantee a favorable outcome.
-After you are examined by a medical specialist, also known as an audiologist, for tinnitus and receive a positive diagnosis, we strongly encourage you to take legal action, as you are eligible for compensation.
+After you are examined by a medical specialist, also known as an audiologist, for noise-induced hearing loss or/and tinnitus and receive a positive diagnosis, we strongly encourage you to seek legal help, as you are eligible for compensation.
 With over 25 years of professional experience, our skillful attorneys will recover the maximum compensation available from the liable company for you.

 While 3M was the primary manufacturer of Combat Arms earplugs, supplying military personnel between 2003 and 2015, there were other companies responsible for producing defective earplugs, such as the following: